dennis96411/ts-mixin-composer/README.md

 	}
 }

-console.log(X.prototype.method); // undefined (the property is copied into instances of X at instantiation time) console.log(new X("hello").method); // method() { ... }
+console.log(X.prototype.method); // undefined (the method is copied into instances of X at instantiation time) console.log(new X("hello").method); // method() { ... }
 console.log(X.prototype.property); // undefined (the property is copied into instances of X at instantiation time) console.log(new X("hello").property); // hello
 ```

-A more complete example with various usage methods can be found in Example.ts.
+A more complete example with various usage methods can be found in [Example.ts](Example.ts).